2018 California gubernatorial election: Primary election

-From the later half of 2017, Lieutenant governor Gavin Newsom was widely seen as the favored front runner for the top two primary.
+From the latter half of 2017, Lieutenant Governor Gavin Newsom was widely seen as the favored front runner for the top two primary.
 Businessman John Cox and Los Angeles Mayor Antonio Villaraigosa had both been running closely behind Newsom to obtain the second place spot.
-However soon in late 2017, as more prominent Democrats entered the race, Villaraigosa saw his polling numbers slip out of competition with Cox by the start of 2018.
-This had mainly left the race between Newsom and Cox, with a third place free for all between Allen and Villaraigosa.
+However, in late 2017, as more prominent Democrats entered the race, Villaraigosa saw his polling numbers slip out of competition with Cox.
+This mainly left the race between Newsom and Cox, with a third place free-for-all between Allen and Villaraigosa.